justinnebaltazar/react-portfolio/README.md

 # Justinne's Portfolio

-## Set Up
-* This project was created with Vite, providing minimal setup and fast web application build tool.
+Check it out: [justinnebaltazar] (https://justinnebaltazar.netlify.app/)

-## Build
+## Built With
-My personal portfolio which features some of my personal and academic projects as well as my resume and technical skills.
+My personal portfolio which features some of my personal and academic projects as well as my technical skills and work experience.

-This project was built using these technologies.
+This project was built using these technologies:
-* React
+* React.js
 * Node.js
 * CSS
+* Vite
 * Netlify

-## Features
-* Multi-Page Layout
-* Fully-responsive